Or: Andy Authors An Amazing Alliteration

 In my previous post, I mentioned that I wasn’t checking the status of my RSJobs because I had logging built into my function.
 I originally tried to log out to plain text files with Out-File, but quickly hit a wall.
 In a multi-threaded script, attempting to write to the same text file from multiple threads results in collisions and waits at best, and outright failure at worse.
 Perplexed, I turned to the PowerShellHelp channel in the SQL Community Slack and asked for suggestions for thread-safe logging to text files.

 Each job is its own PowerShell process, so it takes a non-trivial amount of time and memory to spin each up There’s no built-in method for throttling the number of concurrent jobs This combination will become an ugly mess if something spins out of control and you spawn dozens or hundreds of jobs.

 — The SQL Monkey (@SQLMonkeyNYC) November 14, 2018 Pat Phelan replied, suggesting that dbatools can do it, but after thinking on it for a bit and poking at a few functions, I realized that it’s not possible with a single function (yet).
+No worries.